nextflow-io/nextflow/docs/google.md

 ```

 :::{tip}
-Any input data **not** stored in a Google Storage bucket will automatically be transferred to the
+Any input data *not* stored in a Google Storage bucket will be automatically transferred to the
 pipeline work bucket.
-Use this feature with caution being careful to avoid unnecessary data transfers.
+Use this feature with caution, being careful to avoid unnecessary data transfers.
 :::

 ### Preemptible instances